 Disclosure: There are affiliate links in this post.

 While March/April are spring months in mid latitudes, it can still bring snow in Canada, the northern states of the US, in the mountains and at the Last Frontier.
 Nighttime temperatures rarely are above the freezing point.
-Thus, springtime dressing requires a mix of warm and cold season pieces and/or layering clothes to be comfortable in the below freezing air in the morning and the around 50F or higher (10oC) temperatures around lunch time.
+Therefore, springtime dressing requires a mix of warm and cold season pieces and/or layering for comfortable cold wet weather outfits in the below freezing air in the morning and the around 40F or higher (5oC) temperatures around lunch time.

-On chilly days, try a light color winter coat like the jeans coat later in this post or the coat in the photo below.
-Colors like blush pink, baby blue, cream, light gray, mint, or moss look season appropriate and work with winter and summer pants alike.
+On chilly days, colors like blush pink, baby blue, cream, light gray, mint, or moss look season appropriate, and work with winter and summer pants alike.

 Pair your light color clothes with “seasonless” colors like navy, black, medium gray or jeans in all washes.

-Leather pants dressed up with a blazer make a perfect Casual Friday combination on windy vernal equinox days.
+Leather pants dressed up with a blazer make perfect Casual Friday outfits windy vernal equinox days.

 Beat the equinox winds with leather clothes.
 Click To Tweet

-Wear summer clothes with winter underwear.
-Click To Tweet
+Wear summer clothes with winter underwear. #springfashion #HighLatitudeStyle Click To Tweet

 The photos below show office attires in all light colors.
 The plaid wool pants add interest to the classic chambray shirt.
 When there is fresh snow, booties are in order to avoid wet feet.
 When temperatures are still in the double digits below freezing, keep wearing the pants with long-johns or tights underneath.

-Wrapping it upClimate is what you want, weather is what you get.
-Click To Tweet
+Summary of Best Ways of Styling a Winter-to-Spring Transition LookClimate is what you want, weather is what you get. #wx #HighLatitudeStyle Click To Tweet

 Nicole Mölders, 2019, Outdoor Universal Thermal Comfort Index Climatology for Alaska, Atmosphere and Climate Sciences, DOI: 10.4236/acs.2019.94036